SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 }
 ```

-The `certPath` and `certPassphrase` are used to configure the RabbitMQ client `ConnectionFactory` to use a file containing a certificate the client will send to the broker.
+The `CertPath` and `CertPassphrase` are used to configure the RabbitMQ client `ConnectionFactory` to use a file containing a certificate the client will send to the broker.

->IMPORTANT: The server certificate is validated by default (i.e. `validateServerCertificate = true`).
+>IMPORTANT: The server certificate is validated by default (i.e. `ValidateServerCertificate = true`).
-If you wish to skip this validation for some reason, set `validateServerCertificate` to false, and the `RabbitMQ.Client.ConnectionFactory.Ssl.AcceptablePolicyErrors` will be set to `SslPolicyErrors.RemoteCertificateNotAvailable | SslPolicyErrors.RemoteCertificateChainErrors`.
+If you wish to skip this validation for some reason, set `ValidateServerCertificate` to false, and the `RabbitMQ.Client.ConnectionFactory.Ssl.AcceptablePolicyErrors` will be set to `SslPolicyErrors.RemoteCertificateNotAvailable | SslPolicyErrors.RemoteCertificateChainErrors`.

 >IMPORTANT: The default algorithm is configured to use TLS v1.3 or TLS v1.2.
 If you need to use v1.1 you will have to explicitly configure it.

 ### Connecting to a Cluster